optilude/MuleBox/README.md

 - Other soldering tools – high quality solder, an extractor fan and/or mask to avoid breathing in fumes, a solder sucker for rework, helping hands or clamps, etc.
 - Screwdrivers, pliers, wirecutters, wire strippers, spanners in various sizes to affix pots to the enclosure, etc.
 - A multimeter that can measure resistance and continuity (beep mode)
-- 22 AWG (i.e. thick) wires, preferably in a few different colours, for wiring the attenuator.
-- Thinner wire in muiltiple colours for wiring up the Hothouse to the output jacks, LEDs, and potentiometers.
-- Plastic zip ties for mounting the inductor coil
-- Thermal paste (only a tiny amount) for moutning the large resistors
-- Some M3 and M4 size bolts, washers, and nuts for mounting the PCB and the large resistors.

 ## Assembly